-Brevo brings more to the table than just high volume; it's a comprehensive email marketing suite that includes a CRM, newsletter templates, and even functionalities like live chat, all of which you can also use for free.
-If you're in search of an all-encompassing marketing suite, Brevo might be just what you need.
+Brevo brings more to the table than just high volume; it's a comprehensive email marketing suite that includes a CRM, newsletter templates for all kinds of email campaigns, and even functionalities like landing pages and live chat, all of which you can also use for free.
+If you're a marketer with a large mailing list searching for an all-encompassing marketing suite, Brevo might be just what you need.

 - Free plan: send up to 9,000 emails per month at no cost.
 Paid plans are very affordable too.

 - Deliverability rate: the main downside is their weak deliverability results.
-Their scores aren’t the most consistent, which can lead to lost emails.
+Their scores aren’t the most consistent, which can lead to lost transactional messages.

 - Rigid pricing: while the email allowances are very generous, other services allow you to purchase emails in increments of 1,000.
 With Brevo, you need to upgrade to the next-higher pricing tier.

-Much like Brevo, Mailjet is a great choice if you require not only a free SMTP server but also a comprehensive newsletter service.
+Much like Brevo, Mailjet is a great choice if you require not only a free SMTP server but also a comprehensive newsletter service for bulk emails.
+It's part of the Sinch company, who also owns Mailgun, another transaction email solution (targeting large-scale senders).
 This includes templates, basic email automations, A/B testing, and a user-friendly drag-and-drop editor.